 A two-week supply of your prescriptions or over-the-counter drug that’s a part of your regimen.
 Make sure to keep medicines in their original containers for easy identification.

 A complete list of all medications you take and when you take them.
 Include any medication allergies.
 Also, list your physician and emergency contact information.
 Keep a copy of your health insurance details in case you need to refill prescriptions.

-Diabetes tag or medical bracelet that indicates that you are a Type 1 diabetic
+Diabetes tag or medical bracelet that indicates that you have type 2 diabetes

-The American Diabetes Association recommends packing a 3-day supply, but if you’re evacuating and don’t know when you’ll be back, pack up to 2 weeks’ worth of supplies.
+The American Diabetes Association recommends packing a three-day supply, but if you’re evacuating and don’t know when you’ll be back, pack up to two weeks’ worth of supplies.
 Include short-acting as well as long-acting insulin.

 When insulin is kept cool at the recommended temperature of 36° F – 46° F, it will last until its expiration date.
 Unrefrigerated insulin can be stored at a temperature between 59°F-86°F and may be effective up to 28 days.
 Don’t forget to rotate supplies so that your emergency kit does not contain expired products.

-Include 4 reusable ice packs to keep insulin cool.
+Include four reusable ice packs to keep insulin cool.
 (FRIO makes insulin pouches that cool when submerged in water.)
 Never use insulin that has been frozen.